 The vision of Nicholaston House is to create an atmosphere of love and prayer where people can find acceptance, peace, hope and healing through a Christian residential house.

-There are resident staff at Nicholaston House forming a small community.
-This number is augmented by part-time and casual staff.
+There are resident staff at Nicholaston House forming a small intentional Christian community.
+This number is supported by full-time, part-time and casual staff.
 The work is also supported by a host of volunteers who undertake a variety of tasks, from maintenance and gardening to counselling and prayer ministry.

 Nicholaston House, standing in its own grounds overlooking Oxwich bay, is set in Britain’s first designed Area of Outstanding Natural Beauty.
 Step outside and wander onto open moorland with its purple heather and golden gorse, and view the Gower ponies grazing on the gently sloping hillside.
 A leisurely walk to the cliff-top takes you to a beautiful view of Three Cliffs Bay - come and see for yourself.

 Nicholaston House accommodation comprises twin, double and family bedrooms, all with en-suite provision, as well as tea- and coffee-making facilities.
 The bedrooms are situated on the first floor and accessed by stairs or lift.
 One room is adapted to meet some of the needs of people with disabilities.
 Linen, towels and complimentary soaps are provided in all bedrooms.
-Guaranteed single occupancy supplement charges apply.
+In the event all single rooms are booked and guaranteed single occupancy is required, then twin/double rooms are available to book on a single occupancy basis, whereby a single supplement charge applies (excludes some courses and retreats).

 The Bryn Room is a self-catering studio apartment for one or two people, attached to Nicholaston House with patio doors opening onto the open moorland of Cefn Bryn.
-It is available to book for personal retreats and time out, with counselling or prayer ministry available if requested in advance.
+It is available to book for personal retreats and time out.

 Nicholaston House facilities include a conservatory overlooking the magnificent sweep of Oxwich Bay, conference room with audio-visual equipment, games including table tennis, art and craft studio, prayer room, bookstall and lounge with TV.

 The Celtic Chapel endorses the vision of the House.
-Completed in March 2010, it is built in medieval style by a well-known local sculptor and is available for private and corporate prayer and worship.
+Completed in March 2010, it is built in medieval style and central to the daily rhythm of prayer and worship.